lexicalunit/event-watch/README.md

 - Time formatting options for `$tminus` besides [humanized durations](http://momentjs.com/docs/#/durations/humanize/).
 - More granularity when config updates, so that we parse schedules a minimal numbers of times.
 - More unit tests.
 Tests for every configuration option.
 Tests for tooltip and commands.
-- Continuous integration for OS X and Windows.
+- Continuous integration for Windows.